m0rrism0rris/quake-guide/quakespasm/quakespasm_guide.md

 #

-*You should now be ready to play Quake Singleplayer.*
+*You should now be ready to play Quake singleplayer.*

 *Rip and tear!
 (That's Doom but whatever)*